jax-ml/jax/docs/debugging/repro.md

 ## Usage

-If you get an uncaught exception from under a JAX API call, you can set `JAX_REPRO_DIR` to a directory where JAX should attempt to save a Python source file that contains the JAX API calls that ought to reproduce the error.
+If you get an uncaught exception from under a JAX API call, you can set `JAX_REPRO_DIR` to a directory where JAX should attempt to save a Python source file with the JAX API calls that ought to reproduce the error.
 This mechanism can be enabled simply by setting the `JAX_REPRO_DIR` variable.

 JAX will track the sequence of nested JAX API calls, capturing all user-functions, their calls to JAX APIs, and then recursively the user functions that are called by JAX during tracing.
 If an uncaught exception arises, then we save a repro that should result in the same call tree, and hopefully can reproduce the error.
 One can get the path and source code of the saved repro by